codeslingerg/city-explorer/README.md

 ## Credit and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->

+Name of feature: Lab 06

+Estimate of time needed to complete: More than 4 hours

+Start time: 1:30pm

+Finish time: 5:30pm

+Actual time needed to complete: 3+ hours